Restricting Freedom of Speech Online

 UNESCO has observed the growing trend of citing national security concerns as a justification for restricting freedom of expression.
 A legitimate national security interest is one that aims “to protect the existence of the nation or its territorial integrity or political independence against force or threat of force.”
 This definition was laid out in the 1985 Siracusa Principles on the Limitation and Derogation Provisions in the International Covenant on Civil and Political Rights.
 The Siracusa Principles further provide that a national security limitation:

 “cannot be invoked as a reason for imposing limitations to prevent merely local or relatively isolated threats to law and order” and “cannot be used as a pretext for imposing vague or arbitrary limitations and may only be invoked when there exists adequate safeguards and effective remedies against abuse.”

 The Johannesburg Principles on National Security, Freedom of Expression and Access to Information were drawn up in 1996 by a group of experts in international law, national security, and human rights.
-These principles are based on international and regional law and standards relating to the protection of human rights, evolving state practice, and the general principles of law recognised by the community of nations.
-The principles seek to provide further clarity on this issue.
-They state that in order for expression to be punished as a threat to national security, a government must show that:
+The principles state that in order for expression to be punished as a threat to national security, a government must show that:

 - The expression is intended to incite imminent violence.

 - It is likely to incite such violence.